brunokoga/Montevideo/ultimateMagic_dir/spells/echolocation.md

 **Target** you

-**Duration** 10 minute_dir/level
+**Duration** 10 minutes/level

 You can perceive the world by creating high-pitched noises and listening to their echoes.
 This gives you blindsight to a range of 40 feet.
-The echo-producing noises are too high-pitched to be heard by most creatures, and can only be detected by dragons, other creatures with this ability (such as bats, and creatures with hearing-based blindsense or blindsight.
-You cannot use this ability if you are deaf, and cannot detect anything in an area of _ [silence](spell_dir/silence#_silence_.
+The echo-producing noises are too high-pitched to be heard by most creatures, and can only be detected by dragons, other creatures with this ability (such as bats), and creatures with hearing-based blindsense or blindsight.
+You cannot use this ability if you are deaf, and cannot detect anything in an area of _ [silence](spell_dir/silence#_silence)_.